openownership/register/README.markdown

 Note: The full import from scratch takes roughly 30 hours, but the incremental import in each sprint should complete in 2-3 hours.

-Note: The DK and SK import triggers need a lot of memory to run, because they're iterating over all of the data, hence the performance-l dynos.
+Note: The UA, DK and SK import triggers need a lot of memory to run, because they're iterating over all of the data, hence the performance-l dynos.

+Note: The UA import does not use sidekiq to process jobs, it manages its own parallelism internally, this means you cannot just rely on watching Sidekiq's queue  to know when it's finished, you need to check the dyno itself.

 Note: Currently all of our import jobs are set to not retry, so if they fail they have genuinely failed.
 We can't currently retry them because of the way we